kcw520/Ancestral-determination/README.md

-# This is the program of our computational method.
+# Pipeline to infer the evolutionary relationship between suspicious SARS-CoV-2 sequences and public SARS-CoV-2 genomes

+Step one: Download the 5196 sequencing runs which were suspected to include the SARS-CoV-2 progenitor.
-Step one: The sequencing runs containing SARS-CoV-2 reads discussed in our paper can be downloaded in FASTQ format in the NCBI’s SRA database (https://www.ncbi.nlm.nih.gov/sra) using their accession number provided in Supplementary Table 1.
+The sequencing runs containing SARS-CoV-2 reads discussed in our paper can be downloaded from the NCBI’s SRA database (https://www.ncbi.nlm.nih.gov/sra) using the accession number provided in Supplementary Table 1 in our paper.

+Step two:  Reads alignment and files preparation
-Step two: The sequencing read can be aligned to NC_045512.2 using BWA and the sequencing depth, mpileup files and read counts files can be retrieved from BAM files using Samtools and Varscan.
-The example code of this part provided in data preparation.sh.
+The sequencing reads were aligned to NC_045512.2 (one of the known earliest SARS-CoV-2 sequences) using BWA mem and the sequencing depth, mpileup files, and read counts files were retrieved from BAM files using Samtools and Varscan.
+The codes were provided in data preparation.sh.

+Step three: SNP calling
-Step three: Mutation was called using the code provided in call SNP.cpp, the input file is the read counts file obtained from Step two and default values are used for other parameters.
-The mutation number is the difference between one questioned sequence (Q) and the earliest SARS-CoV-2 sequence (E) (NC_045512.2), and is the sum of Nq and Ns mentioned in our equations.
+Mutations were called using the code provided in call SNP.cpp.
+The input file is the read counts file obtained from Step two.
+The number of SNP is the sum of Nq and Ns in Equations 1&2.

-Step four: For a given Q, the SARS-CoV-2 sequences in public databases (D) with the least number of mutations from Q sequence (smallest Nd+Nq) can be found using the database (https://ngdc.cncb.ac.cn/ncov/online/tool/genome-tracing) by providing the mutation list (mutation.txt) obtained from step three.
-The database provides Nd (Subject private) and Nq (Query private) respectively and then Ns can be calculated by knowing the sum of Nq and Ns in step three.
+Step four: Searching for the closest sequences in the public SARS-CoV-2 database for a given Q (questioned sequence) The SARS-CoV-2 sequences in public databases (D) with the least number of mutations from Q (smallest Nd+Nq) can be found using the online tool (https://ngdc.cncb.ac.cn/ncov/online/tool/genome-tracing) by providing the mutation list (mutation.txt) obtained from step three.
+Nd (subject private) and Nq (query private) will be outputted by the online tool.
+Ns can be calculated by Nq + Ns - Nq.

+Step five: Infer the evolutionary relationship
-Step five: In our computational method, If Q is the progenitor sequence of SARS-CoV-2, the difference between Q and D must be greater than the difference between Q and E, thus the number of mutations (N) should conform to the equations that Nd+Nq > Nq +Ns and Nd+Nq > Nd+Ns.
-Since Nq, Ns and Nd can be obtained individually from steps above, we can use our computational method to identify the ancestral sequences.
+If Q is the progenitor sequence of SARS-CoV-2, the difference between Q and D should be greater than the difference between Q and E (the known earliest SARS-CoV-2 sequence), thus the number of mutations (N) should conform to the following equations: Nd+Nq > Nq +Ns
+Nd+Nq > Nd+Ns.
+Please note that all progenitor sequences should conform to the two equations.
+However, satisfying these two equations unnecessarily implies that the sequence is from the progenitor.

+The simulation data generated in the studies and scripts to analyze the simulation data are provided in the Simulation folder.